gvwilson/sensibleadventures/bookster/bookster.md

 "Which is where?" the bookster asked, still studying the picture.

-"In Praczedt.
-Upriver from Anyalcze.
-About three weeks away at our usual speed, as the parrot flies, though at the rate we're going, we could be there in…"
+"Upriver from Anyalcze.
+About three weeks away at our usual speed, though at the rate we're going, we could be there in…"

 "Five days," Klaues volunteered.

-"Five days.
-Don't suppose there's any mention of the place in any of your books, is there?"
+"Five days," the captain repeated.
+"Don't suppose there's any mention of the place in any of your books, is there?"

 "*La*, they're actually your books," Razi corrected mildly.
 "And no, not that I recall, but we will certainly look."

-"Please."
+"Do so."
 The captain set his empty cup on the table.
 "But keep it to yourself until we know whether there's anything to it.
 There's enough rumors and what-not kiting around right now."

 "On my blood," Razi said, dipping his head slightly.

-"Thank you."
 The captain glanced at Erileine.
 "Mine too," she said hastily.

-The captain stood and tugged his jacket straight.
+He stood and straightened his jacket.
 "Well then.
 Thank you for your time."

 Setting the book on the table and standing in turn, Razi bowed slightly.
 "Thank *you*.
 But may I ask, can you perhaps tell me where